mrlacey/Rapid-XAML-Toolkit/docs/extending-xaml-analysis.md

 Copy `/docs/warnings/_template.md` and rename it to match the name of the code assigned above.
 Complete the relevant sections in the document.
 (See other, similar, files for reference.)

-13. Update the master list of all error codes with the new entry.
+13. Update the list of all error codes with the new entry.

 Add an appropriate entry in `/docs/warnings/readme.md`.